vercel/next.js/packages/next/README.md

 > With prefetching Next.js only downloads JS code.
 When the page is getting rendered, you may need to wait for the data.

+> `<link rel="preload">` is used for prefetching.
+Sometimes browsers will show a warning if the resource is not used within 3 seconds, these warnings can be ignored as per https://github.com/zeit/next.js/issues/6517#issuecomment-469063892

 #### With `<Link>`

 You can add `prefetch` prop to any `<Link>` and Next.js will prefetch those pages in the background.